YanzhongHe/DLVD-ImbalanceLossEmpirical/README.md

 ## DLVD_LineVul

+All datasets can be downloaded through the following links: https://figshare.com/s/5483f706b04cb9a66fa3

 ### Text Dataset

 We utilize the cleaned versions of **Devign**, **Big-Vul**, and **Juliet** provided by Roland et al. [Here](https://figshare.com/articles/software/Reproduction_Package_for_Data_Quality_for_Software_Vulnerability_Datasets_/20499924) is the cleaned version data link.
 We also used the original **ReVeal** dataset as it does not have a clean version.
 To adapt to the **LineVul** basic detection models, we processed the four datasets into **text datasets**.